SunlayGGX/Storm/README.md

 - **void setUIFieldEnabled(bool enable)**: Set if we should display the UI fields (enabled to true) or hide it (enabled to false).
 - **void lockNearPlaneOnWatchedRb(unsigned int rbId)**: Set (or change) the rigid body specified by its id (rbId) to lock the near plane on.
 - **void unlockNearPlaneOnWatchedRb()**: Clear the near-plane lock to a rigid body.
 The near plane will be freed for the user to move it manually.
+- **void setVectMultiplicatorCoeff(const float newCoeff)**: Change the multplicator coefficient for the norm of the displayed vectors.
+Note that the multiplicator coefficient is only visual and has no impact on the actual norm of those vectors (only to be able to visualize better vectors that are too little to be displayed).

 #### - PhysicsManager (physicsMgr)